germanokuerten/on-da-rox-manager/README.md

 | Developers | Germano Kuerten |
 | Live Website | https://ondarox-manager.herokuapp.com/ |
 | Repo | https://github.com/germanokuerten/on-da-rox-manager |

+Obs: This app was created for celebratory purposes.
+Drink moderately and responsibly.
+And never Drink and Drive.
+Your life, and other peoples lives are precious.

 >"Simplicity Is the key to brilliance." - Bruce Lee